SystemsApproach/7E/introduction/architecture.rst

 network and hosts connected to the exterior of the network.
 The *transport* layer then implements what we sometimes refer to as a *process-to-process channel*.
-Here, the unit of data exchanged is commonly called a *message* rather than a packet or a frame.
-The transport layer and higher layers typically run only on the end hosts and not on the intermediate switches or routers.
+Here, the unit of data exchanged is commonly called a *message* or a *segment* rather than a packet or a frame.
+The transport layer and higher layers typically run only on the end hosts and not on the intermediate switches.

 Skipping ahead to the top (seventh) layer and working our way back down, we find the *application* layer.
 Application layer protocols